-1 The addressee of the report may not necessarily always be the members of the Owners' Corporation.
+The addressee of the report may not necessarily always be the members of the Owners' Corporation.

-2 Delete as appropriate, different terms may be used as long as they are consistent with the titles of the corresponding statements.
+Delete as appropriate, different terms may be used as long as they are consistent with the titles of the corresponding statements.

-3 According to paragraph 3.18 of the HKFRS for Private Entities, the entity may present a single statement of income and retained earnings in place of the statement of comprehensive income and statement of changes in equity.
+According to paragraph 3.18 of the HKFRS for Private Entities, the entity may present a single statement of income and retained earnings in place of the statement of comprehensive income and statement of changes in obtain reasonable assurance as to whether the financial statements are free from material misstatement.

-4 Auditors may consider it appropriate to clarify to whom they are responsible here or elsewhere in the report in accordance with their risk management policies and with reference to Professional Risk Management Bulletin No. 2 "Auditors' Duty of Care To Third Parties and The Audit Report".
+Auditors may consider it appropriate to clarify to whom they are responsible here or elsewhere in the report in accordance with their risk management policies and with reference to Professional Risk Management Bulletin No. 2 "Auditors' Duty of Care To Third Parties and The Audit Report".